mnentwig/forthytwo/README.md

 As a general guideline, directives involving compiler "magic" e.g. IF-ELSE-ENDIF generation, BRA(nch) label resolution or VAR(iable) creation use upper case.

 ### Usage
-Build the C# project (Visual Studio, mono or any C# compiler should be sufficient) and run j1comp.exe, giving the top level source file as arguments (or several).
+Build the C# project (Visual Studio, mono or any C# compiler should be sufficient) and run forthytwo.exe, giving the top level source file as arguments (or several).
 The path of the source file defines the top level folder for including other files.

 Output is generated at the location of the first input file in a (possibly new) folder out/